olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/PayMyBuddy/README.md

 You can run them using JUnit runner (`Run as JUnit test`) or using Maven (`Run as Maven test`).

+>You may have to add the JUnit5 Library in your Build Path

-Before launching the tests, you need to create a database called : *PayMyBuddyTest* and to fill-in the *'paymybuddyTest.properties'* accordingly.
+Before launching the tests, you need to create a database called : *PayMyBuddyTest* and to fill-in the *'paymybuddyTest.properties'* accordingly (same thins as explained previously for the Production database).

 There are dedicated SQL files for database initialization and preparation : *'CleanDBForTests.sql'* and *'DataTransactionsForTests.sql'*.
 In the **develop** branch, these files are automatically launched before tests so you have nothing to do on your side.